 Views of Skinners Lane

 1914 & 2000.
 W. Skinner’s bakery is or was the white building shown in both photographs.
 In the older photograph is Mrs Skinner holding her 2 year old son, Norman.
 Mr Legge, the delivery boy holding the bicycle, was killed in WWI.
-The National Trust used these premises after the bakery closed and tried to revive the old name of the street, but the Post Office would not recognise it.
-Note that the shop front says Union Street (now Ferndale Street), which runs parallel to London Street at the other end of the alley.
-This suggests that the bakery was originally located in Union Street, perhaps near the pub called the Bakers Arms.
-Union or Ferndale Street is visible at the end of the alley in the second photograph.
+They were still trading in 1953 but gave their address as London Street in an advert at that time.
+Note that the shop front in the photo says Union Street (now Ferndale Street), which is visible at the end of the alley in the second photograph, with the recently closed pub called the Bakers Arms on the corner.
+The National Trust used these premises after the bakery closed and tried to revive the old name of Colliers Lane or Row, but the Post Office would not recognise it.
 The single floor building shown in both photos has since been demolished and by 2008 had become a two-story house.

 2000.
 Entrance to Skinners Lane from Ferndale Street.
 The two large buildings on the right can be seen from the opposite direction in the newer of the two photographs above.
 The white bakery building is out of sight here, just behind the red brick building.
 The Bakers Arms is just off photo to the right, next door to the first building.
 The photo at the top of the page looking up the alley from London Street in 1953 shows a sign to the Bakers Arms where the gap is between these two buildings.
 This was presumably a back entrance to the pub.
 The pub closed down during the 1990s and is now a private house.